Middle names for Leo

 Leo Dominic

-3 beats to Leo's 2, so the pair keeps its rhythm · shares Latin roots · belonging to God; a steady, beloved Italian-American classic
+3 beats to Leo's 2, so the pair keeps its rhythm · shares Latin roots · Spanish, Italian and Portuguese form of Augustus, 'exalted, venerable', from Latin augeo, 'to increase'

 Leo Amadeus